 When students successfully complete the HED 790 seminar and begin dissertation work with their committee, they enroll in HED 794 for one semester (3 units) and then in HED 795 for each semester thereafter until the dissertation has been successfully defended.
-Enrollment in HED 795 is at a 50-percent reduction in tuition.
 Enrollment in these courses entitles a student access to faculty and university resources, including library databases and the services of the doctoral research librarian.
 These courses do not count toward the total unit requirement for the Ph.D.
 Continuous enrollment is required until the dissertation is successfully defended.
+Students are considered enrolled full time from the proposal (HED 790) through the completion of the dissertation (HED 794 and HED 795).